 There is a range of Covid documents that may be required when flying to Mallorca – these can differ, depending on your circumstances.
 Being able to provide the correct documentation is important to enable you to board your flight and to avoid problems on arrival at Palma Airport.

-Latest update: As of 21/5/2022, the entry requirements for visitors from non-EU countries (including the UK) have changed and are now in line with the entry requirements for passengers from EU countries.
+As of 21/5/2022, the entry requirements for visitors from non-EU countries (including the UK) have changed.
 This means, that it is now possible for unvaccinated travellers from countries outside the EU to visit Mallorca by providing proof of a negative Covid PCR- or antigen test.
 Please see below for further information.

-All passengers arriving in Mallorca from abroad must show one of the following:
+All passengers arriving in Mallorca from a non-EU, non-Schengen country must show one of the following: